jjdasandman/Jason_Sand_Portfolio/README.md

   - Consolidated and streamlined log management processes, enhancing efficiency in monitoring and analysis of security events

-## Education
+# Education
 **Northern Kentucky University                                                                                         May 2025**
 *Bachelor of Science; Cybersecurity*
-  • Computer Science minor
+  - Computer Science minor
-  Fall 2023; Deans List
+    - Fall 2023; Deans List
-  Currently Pursuing CompTIA Security+ Certification
+    - *Currently Pursuing CompTIA Security+ Certification*

-### Projects
+# Projects
- ** • Past, Present, and Future of AI in Cyber Security Research paper 2022 **
+  - **Past, Present, and Future of AI in Cyber Security Research paper 2022**
   - Explores the historical start of AI and security integration
   - Explains different neural networks and their specialized uses
   - Thoroughly explains both machine learning and Cyber Security in a digestible way that anybody can read and understand

-  • Risk Management Plan (RMP) Development
+- Risk Management Plan (RMP) Development
   - Curated a comprehensive risk management plan for the cybersecurity landscape of GM
   - Included was a Risk Assessment, Risk Mitigation, Business Impact Analysis, and finally a comprehensive Risk Management Plan
   - Mock presentation of RMP to senior management showcasing our effective communication of information to stakeholders of all technical levels and abilities
   - Detailing risk assessment, mitigation strategies, and incident response procedures
   - Ensured inclusion of both a Disaster Recovery Plan and a Business Continuity Plan

-  • Integrating POE Security Cameras and NVR
+- **Integrating POE Security Cameras and NVR**
   - Conducted a thorough assessment of the local business's security needs and requirements
   - Selected, Installed, and Setup suitable Power over Ethernet (POE) security cameras and Network Video Recorder (NVR) system for a local business
   - Installed and configured the POE cameras strategically to provide maximum coverage and surveillance capabilities
   - Configured the NVR for seamless recording, storage, and remote access of video footage
   - Provided comprehensive training to the business owners and staff on operating and managing the security camera system effectively
   - Conducted testing and troubleshooting to ensure the system's functionality and reliability

-  • SimpleRisk PCI DSS Compliance Review
+- **SimpleRisk PCI DSS Compliance Review**
   - Successfully performed a comprehensive PCI DSS compliance review, ensuring adherence to industry standards and best practices
   - Provided examples of role-based access control privileges for various roles, including tellers, loan officers, branch managers, and IT/security personnel
   - Utilized effective risk management strategies to assess inherent and residual risk levels, ensuring appropriate mitigation measures
   - Ensured compliance with PCI DSS requirements and contributed to the overall security posture of the organization while maintaining a professional approach.
 Adhering to industry standards and ethical guidelines throughout the compliance review process

-#### Professional Development
+# Professional Development
 **Queen City Con                                                                                           11/17/24 – 11/19/24**
 *Attendee                                                                                                      Cincinnati, OH*
   - Gained insight participating in many cyber security sessions from local CISOs and other leading security